andrew01144/OPA-tips/BriefInstallAndTest_In-Distro.md

 - summarize differences between tarball and in-distro installs.
 - run deviation?
 - say something about shared /home/cornelis, or copy to the other machine.
+---

 # Setting up an Omni-Path fabric for evaluation
-This document is a cheat-sheet for some Cornelis Omni-Path admin commands and procedures; it does not cover switch management.

 This procedure is suitable for the installation of small clusters and evaluation projects.
 It would need to be adjusted for use in a production environment using a Cluster Management system.

-In general, Omni-Path switches can be used in their out-of-box state.
+**Omni-Path Switches:** In general, Omni-Path switches can be used in their out-of-box state.
 Some configuration and firmware updates should be done for a production environment, but are usually unecessary for small evaluation systems.
 Managing switches will be covered in a separate document.

 ## Installation